Survey of Gravitationally Lensed Objects in HSC Imaging (SuGOHI). IX. Discovery of Strongly Lensed Quasar Candidates: Method

 where $\vec{c}$ is the color vector for each object, given as $\vec{c}=(g-r,r-i,i-z,z-y)$, and $i$ and $j$ are the indices of the two objects being compared.
 For simplicity, here we assign equal weight to the color difference.
 The number of possible quasar objects (dubbed as possible lensed images) in each group is counted as $\nimg$.
 We proceed to the next step for systems with at least one group containing $2\leq\nimg\leq5$ possible lensed images.
 The upper limit of $\nimg=5$ is empirically chosen to reduce contamination from dense star-forming galaxies or high-density stellar fields.
 We note that sometimes a quasar image can fall outside of the color cuts, for example when a quasar is contaminated by the light of its lensing galaxy or is at a high redshift, as seen in examples such as B1600$+$434 and SDSSJ1452$+$4224 in \fref{fig:known}.
 While relaxing the quasar color cuts could prevent such cases, it would also increase the likelihood of false detections.

 \item {\it Classify as a lens candidate:} In order to reduce the number of false positives, we introduce three additional thresholds.
 Firstly, we require the maximum magnitude difference between multiple point sources in each filter to be $\Delta m<2$, since large flux ratios are not compatible with lens models and not observed in known lenses \citep[see Fig. 3 in][]{ChanEtal22}.
 Secondly, lensing galaxies are typically fainter than quasar images, and even though their light can be prominent, the outskirt contribution is often insignificant after subtracting the central bulges (which we do using PSF fitting in Step \ref{step:flux}).
 Therefore, we adopt a residual flux fit threshold of $\chiflux<200$.
-Thirdly, thanks to the high image quality of HSC, we impose an image separation of $<3\arcsec$ and aim to expand the lens sample size in this regime. \end{enumerate}
+Thirdly, thanks to the high image quality of HSC, we impose an image separation ($\imgsep$) of $<3\arcsec$ and aim to expand the lens sample size in this regime. \end{enumerate}

-We calibrate this method using a sample of known lensed quasars in HSC imaging, compiled in the Gravitationally Lensed Quasar Database \cite[GLQD; ][]{LemonEtal22}\footnote{GLQD: \url{https://research.ast.cam.ac.uk/lensedquasars/index.html}}.
-Together with the color-cut preselection, we successfully recover 18 of 22 known lensed quasars, resulting in a recovery rate of 80\%.
-We detail these tests and the four failures in \aref{sec:known}.
-We then apply this method to the preselected quasar candidates from \sref{sec:data}, resulting in a reduced sample size of 234\,424 systems (14\%) for visual inspection.
+We calibrate this method using a sample of optically bright known lensed quasars with HSC DR4 imaging, compiled in the Gravitationally Lensed Quasar Database \cite[GLQD; ][]{LemonEtal22}.\footnote{GLQD: \url{https://research.ast.cam.ac.uk/lensedquasars/index.html}} We recover 18 of 22, resulting in a recovery rate of 80\%, via color-cut preselection and the classification algorithm: $2\leq\nimg\leq5$, $\Delta m<2$, $\imgsep<3\arcsec$, and $\chiflux<200$.
+The results are shown in \tref{tab:known} and \fref{fig:known}.
+We note that the measurements in the HSC catalog can be blended, leading to ambiguity in separating lensed quasar images and lensing galaxies (illustrated as yellow squares and pink crosses in \fref{fig:known}).
+This test demonstrates as well our improved ability to disentangle multiple components within a lens system.
+The four failures are listed as below: \begin{enumerate} \item J0941$+$0518: wide image separation $\approx 6\arcsec$; \item B1600$+$434: slightly off quasar color in image 1, due to lensing galaxy light; \item BRI0952$-$0115: high redshift quasar mis-classified by the color-cut selection ($z=4.5$); \item SDSSJ1452$+$4224: high redshift quasar mis-classified by the color-cut selection ($z=4.8$). \end{enumerate}

+After performing calibration on the method, we then apply to the preselected quasar candidates from \sref{sec:data}, resulting in a reduced sample size of 121\,511 systems (7.4\%) for visual inspection.
 This represents a significant reduction from the original catalog size.
 The computational time for analyzing each system is approximately 2 seconds.